nftang/Lead_cutout/Privacy Policy.md

 Choices to Users
 You may decline camera/photo permissions (core numerical functionality such as open-cone backscatter factors (BSF) table lookup and interpolation remain available if lead cutout images not used).
 You can uninstall the App to remove all locally stored data.
 For accessibility consideration, the App provides on-screen magnification and panning with just a long-press on non-input areas.
+All image/graphics views are pinch-zoomable.
+Same applies to the pdf quick start guide and user menu.

 Third-Party Services
 The App does not integrate advertising networks, analytics services, social plugins, in-app purchase or external data processors.